mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 31 October 2025

-- The average temperature today is 13.21˚C,
+- The average temperature today is 13.37˚C,
-- With highs of 13.73˚C and lows of 12.61˚C,
+- With highs of 13.75˚C and lows of 12.69˚C,
-- It may feel like 12.86˚C with overcast clouds
+- It may feel like 12.98˚C with few clouds
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 87%
+- The pressure is 999hPa and humidity is 85%
 - The sun will rise at 07:01 and set at 16:42

 <!-- weather_marker ends -->